-Add/Remove Images...

-Adding or removing background images can be managed through this sub-menu.

-Link River branch to MIKE 21...

-MIKE11 Branches may be automatically linked to the MIKE 21 set-up.

-Block out River Cells...
+- Add/Remove Images...
+Adding or removing background images can be managed through this sub-menu. - Link River branch to MIKE 21...
+MIKE11 Branches may be automatically linked to the MIKE 21 set-up. - Link natural channels to MIKE 21...
+Natural channels from MIKE+ (Urban) may be automatically linked to the MIKE 21 FM set-up. - Block out River Cells...
 Cells lying in the main MIKE 11 river bed between the left and the right levee may be blocked out.
 This may be done to ensure that mass is not double counted.

-Note this feature is only available for the rectangular grid version of MIKE FLOOD.

-Link Urban node to MIKE 21...

-Nodes in the urban MIKE URBAN(MOUSE) set-up may be linked to the MIKE 21 grid cells/elements through this sub-menu.
+Note this feature is only available for the rectangular grid version of MIKE FLOOD. - Link Urban node to MIKE 21...
+Nodes in the urban MIKE+ (Urban) set-up may be linked to the MIKE 21 grid cells/elements through this sub-menu.
 Note: Only visible when Urban coupling is active.

-Link River branch to MIKE URBAN...

-Opens sub-menu for linking MIKE 11 river branches to MIKE URBAN.

-- Edit Topography...
+- Link River branch to urban network..
+Opens sub-menu for linking MIKE HYDRO river branches to MIKE+. - Edit Topography...
 Opens the topography file of the MIKE 21 model in the respective editor (dfs2 grid-file for Rectangular version and Mesh file for Flexible Mesh version). - Edit Cross sections...
 Opens the MIKE 11 Cross section Editor at the cross section closest to the cursor. - Export Link to selection file...
 Utility for creating a selection file (dfs2) containing selection values in all the MIKE 21 grid-cells included in specified links.
 Note, this feature is only available for the rectangular grid version of MIKE FLOOD.